 2. Importing WhatsApp Contacts From A Customer List

-To get started with any CRM it’s best when you can just import your entire customer list as Contacts.
-Respond.io supports importing one Contact at a time, multiple Contacts at a time, or importing & syncing Contacts on the fly using a Contacts API.
+To get started with any WhatsApp CRM integration, it’s best when you can import your entire customer list as Contacts.
+Respond.io supports importing one Contact or multiple Contacts at a time, or importing & syncing Contacts on the fly using a Contacts API.

 To import WhatsApp Contacts, go to Contacts > Add Contact and drag the CSV file to the designated field.
 Then click Import.
 Now that you’ve imported your WhatsApp Contacts, it’s time to send them the first message, for this you’ll need to use a Template Message.